 - Different methodologies are employed to measure mortality in cases of COVID-19.
 This report uses 28-day all-cause mortality in laboratory confirmed cases of COVID-19 rather than deaths where suspected or confirmed COVID-19 is listed on the death certificate.
-This methodology is aligned with the daily reporting of deaths by Public Health Scotland. - Overall a quarter of patients who were diagnosed with COVID-19 during an inpatient stay died within 28 days of their first positive test for SARS-CoV-2. - Nearly a third of patients who developed probable or definite hospital onset COVID19 died within 28 days.
-The difference in all-cause mortality between the onset categories can largely be explained by differences in the demographics of cases.
-Cases with probable or definite hospital onset COVID-19 are older than cases diagnosed in the first two days of admission to hospital and are likely to be sicker (co-morbidity data are not included in this report due to the lag in these data being available for the whole time period). - After statistical analysis there is no evidence that patients developing nosocomial COVID-19 (probable or definite hospital onset status) are at an increased risk of death compared with other patients diagnosed with COVID-19 on day 1 or 2 of admission (non-hospital onset status). - After controlling for potential confounding effects of hospital onset status (when the patient first tested positive during their admission), age, sex and vaccination status, patients who were first diagnosed with COVID-19 in hospital had lower odds of death within 28 days in waves 2 and 3 compared with wave 1. - The effect of the COVID-19 vaccine on preventing severe outcomes is evident in these analyses.
-Inpatients who had been vaccinated with either one or two doses had had lower odds of death within 28 days compared with those who had not been vaccinated.
+This methodology is aligned with the daily reporting of deaths by Public Health Scotland. - Overall, nearly a quarter of patients who were diagnosed with COVID-19 during an inpatient stay died within 28 days of their first positive test for SARS-CoV-2. - Just over a quarter of patients who developed probable or definite hospital onset COVID-19 died within 28 days (28.2%).
+The difference in all-cause mortality between the onset categories can be explained by differences in the demographics of cases.
+Cases with probable or definite hospital onset COVID-19 are older than cases diagnosed in the first two days of admission to hospital and it would be anticipated that these patients are sicker as they require hospital care. - After statistical analysis there is no evidence that patients developing nosocomial COVID-19 (probable or definite hospital onset status) are at an increased risk of death compared with other patients diagnosed with COVID-19 on day 1 or 2 of admission (non-hospital onset status). - After controlling for potential confounding effects of hospital onset status (when the patient first tested positive during their admission), age, sex, patient co-morbidities (Charlson score) and vaccination status, patients who were first diagnosed with COVID-19 in hospital had lower odds of death within 28 days in waves 2 and 3 compared with wave 1. - The effect of the COVID-19 vaccine on preventing severe outcomes is evident in these analyses.
+Inpatients who had been vaccinated with either one, two, or three doses had had lower odds of death within 28 days compared with those who had not been vaccinated.
 Protection from severe outcome by vaccination, particularly in hospital inpatients and those at risk of hospitalisation, is critical to reducing poor outcomes in patients who develop COVID-19, including nosocomial COVID-19.